145

 18

-Alfred Kastler was a French physicist, and Nobel Prize laureate.
+Alfred Kastler was a German-born French physicist and Nobel laureate in Physics.
 He is known for the development of optical pumping.

 16